 Well, the answer depends: Yes, LED lights work on a dimmer when: You have “dimmable” LED light bulbs.
 You use an LED compatible dimmer.

-Do you need a special dimmer for LED lights?
+Do you have to use a special dimmer switch for LED lights?

-What happens if you use a non dimmable LED with a dimmer?
+What happens if you put a non dimmable LED bulb in a dimmer?

-What kind of dimmer switch do I need for LED lights?
+What type of dimmer do I need for LED lights?